flaw9/school/README.md

 In [initDev](/initDev) you can find all the files related to the R1.01.

+In [initDev/algo papier de merde](/initDev/algo-papier) you can find all the files related to the R1.01 made in TD.

 In [BD / SQL](/bdsql) you can find all the files related to the sql course.

 > There are some programs in [trash](/initDev/trash) that work, but aren't especially well written, so you can use them but they aren't as good as they probably could or should be.